-Gold is a commodity used by investors for thousands of years.
-When it comes to trading, gold is paired against the world’s reserve currency (USD) and acts just like any other currency pair.
-The XAU/USD shows the changes in price like other currency pairs on the forex dashboard.
+Gold trading is a commodity used by investors for thousands of years.
+When it comes to gold trading, it is paired against the world’s reserve currency (USD) and acts just like any other currency pair.
+The XAU/USD shows the changes in price like other currency pairs on the Forex dashboard.
 Offered in the form of a CFD (Contract for Difference), investors can easily go short or long on gold.
-The only difference is the blocked margin for gold is bigger than the margin required for trading a traditional currency pair.
+The only difference is the blocked margin for gold trading is bigger than the margin required for trading a traditional currency pair.

-One thing to keep in mind about gold is that it is a good store of value.
-It has been for thousands of years, it is today, and will be in the future.
+One thing to keep in mind about gold trading is that it is a good store of value.
+It has been for thousands of years, it is today and will be in the future.
 Maintaining value for this duration of time is no small feat.
-Kings, governments, and systems have come and gone but gold remains the very anchor to price stability.
+Kings, governments, and systems have come and gone but gold remains the very anchor of price stability.

 Paper money, or fiat money as we know it today, has existed for a relatively short period.
 If one checks the world’s monetary history, the current financial order is quite recent.

-Hence, we’ll never know if gold will end up playing an essential role in future financial systems or if the current system will stand the test of time.
-However, we do know that gold is a store of value, it protects against inflation, and represents a hedge against adverse government spending.
-Moreover, gold is offered by all brokers and provides excellent opportunities to diversify a portfolio.
+Hence, we’ll never know if gold trading will end up playing an essential role in future financial systems or if the current system will stand the test of time.
+However, we do know that gold trading is a store of value, it protects against inflation and represents a hedge against adverse government spending.
+Moreover, gold trading is offered by all brokers and provides excellent opportunities to diversify a portfolio.

-- XAU/USD is the trading pair for gold.
+- XAU/USD is the pair for gold trading.

-- Gold is a safe haven against inflation.
+- Gold trading is a safe haven against inflation.

 - Gold is a great diversification tool in any portfolio.

 - Trading gold is like trading any currency pair against the USD.